tf-encrypted/rfcs/20190924-tensorflow-federated/20190924-tensorflow-federated.md

 my_computation([1., 2., 3., 4., 5.]))
 ```

 A one-time installation of TFE on the clients is required in order for the needed cryptographic primitives to be available.
 Beyond that clients only use built-in executors, requiring no code changes between experiments and as part of deployment.
-We assume the existing of secure and authenticated channels between some of the parties, which may either be offered directly by the runtime platform or implemented using TFE primitives.
+We assume the existing of secure and authenticated channels between some of the participants; these may be implemented using TFE primitives if not offered by the runtime platform.

 ### Specific Encrypted Executors

-We propose several easy-to-use executors for specific secure aggregation protocols that can be implemented using the cryptographic primitives built into TFE and experimented with locally as follows:
+We propose several executors for specific secure aggregation protocols implemented using the cryptographic primitives built into TFE and used as follows:

 ```python
 from tf_encrypted.integrations import federated as tfe_federated